Bee Products

 Amino Acids: Essential amino acids necessary for bodily functions.

-Propolio nauda sveikatai:
+Propolio nauda sveikatai

 Immune System Support: Propolis helps strengthen the immune system, increasing resistance to infections and viruses.